Critical race theory is a ‘frame’ for ‘our work,’ Fairfax Co. Public Schools told teachers

 Since Friday, school officials have not responded to questions about the slide presentation, in which critical race theory is discussed for several minutes.

-Like other school districts across the country, FCPS has found itself embroiled in heated discussions about critical race theory in public education.
+Like other school districts across the country, Fairfax County Public Schools is embroiled in heated discussions about critical race theory in public education.

-A Marxist-based theory first developed in graduate schools, critical race theory posits that racism is a fundamental element of American government and life and calls for dismantling current institutions to create an equitable society.
+A Marxist-based theory first developed in graduate schools, critical race theory posits that racism is a fundamental element of American government and life and calls for dismantling institutions to create an equitable society.

-The pedagogy has even become a point of contention in Virginia’s race for governor.
-Democratic nominee Terry McAuliffe has told voters that critical race theory is a right-wing bogeyman, something that is “not taught in Virginia; it’s never been taught in Virginia.”
+The pedagogy has become a point of contention in Virginia’s race for governor.
+Democratic nominee Terry McAuliffe has told voters that critical race theory is a right-wing bogeyman that is “not taught in Virginia; it’s never been taught in Virginia.”

-But according to the nonprofit group Parents Defending Education, Fairfax County taxpayers have spent more than $5.5 million on contracts with critical race theorists and diversity, equity and inclusion specialists, according to a database the group released Friday.
+The nonprofit group Parents Defending Education, however, released a database Friday showing that Fairfax County taxpayers have spent more than $5.5 million on contracts with critical race theorists and diversity, equity and inclusion specialists.

-That total includes $20,000 paid to Boston University professor Ibram X. Kendi, one of the foremost proponents of critical race theory, for a one-hour virtual discussion in August 2020, and $49,600 on an “Anti-Bias Community Engagement Policy” with the Leadership Academy, records show.
+That total includes $20,000 to Boston University professor Ibram X. Kendi, one of the foremost proponents of critical race theory, for a one-hour virtual discussion in August 2020, and $49,600 on an “anti-bias community engagement policy” with the Leadership Academy, records show.

-The biggest chunk of the money was a $2.44 million, five-year contract FCPS signed last month with Panorama Education, a company that specializes in providing critical race theory-infused products and was co-founded by the son-in-law of Attorney General Merrick Garland.
+The biggest chunk of the money was a $2.44 million, five-year contract the school district signed last month with Panorama Education, which provides products infused with critical race theory.
+One of the company’s co-founders is a son-in-law of Attorney General Merrick Garland.

-“From promoting ‘Woke Kindergarten’ to paying ideologue Ibram X. Kendi $20,000 for a one-hour virtual video talk, Fairfax County Public Schools has gone full-on woke for the divisive and destructive ideas of critical race theory,” said Asra Normani, vice president of strategy and investigations for Parents Defending Education.
+“From promoting ‘Woke Kindergarten’ to paying ideologue Ibram X. Kendi $20,000 for a one-hour virtual video talk, Fairfax County Public Schools has gone full-on woke for the divisive and destructive ideas of critical race theory,” said Asra Nomani, vice president of strategy and investigations for Parents Defending Education.
 “It is prioritizing indoctrination over education, and every taxpayer and parent should demand the school district return to the fundamentals of A, B, Cs — not W-O-K-E.”

 Fairfax County Public Schools officials did not dispute the findings of the Parents Defending Education report.
 They did not respond to a request to reconcile their spending on critical race theorists and companies whose products are infused with critical race theory with their claims that it is not a part of the curriculum.

-In August’s slide presentation, Ms. Hunter, the K-12 social studies coordinator, makes clear that a focus in the upcoming year will be “making sure we are representing all different identities that have been marginalized traditionally.”
+In the August slide presentation, Ms. Hunter makes clear that a focus will be “making sure we are representing all different identities that have been marginalized traditionally.”

-The presentation unfolds with several slides that show the FCPS social studies emblem and the motto “Inquiry.
+The presentation unfolds with several slides that show the school district’s social studies emblem and the motto “Inquiry.
 Perspective.
 Action.
 Justice.”
 The school system did not respond to questions about how it defines “action” and “justice” as cornerstones of social studies education.

-Ms. Williams then takes teachers through how their work is “framed” by critical race theory, which she says is interchangeable with “multicultural,” “diversity” and “cultural competency.”
+Ms. Williams explains how teachers’ work is “framed” by critical race theory, which she says is interchangeable with “multicultural,” “diversity” and “cultural competency.”

 As Virginia’s largest school system, Fairfax County has nearly 12,500 teachers, more than 187,000 students and a $3 billion budget.

-Virginia Mavens, a mother and taxpayer in Fairfax County, said she was disappointed the school system has spent so much money on a philosophy she believes will harm students’ development.
-She also found the claim critical race theory is not taught in FCPS unpersuasive.
+Virginia Mavens, a mother and taxpayer in Fairfax County, said she was disappointed that the school system spent so much money on a philosophy she believes will harm students’ development.
+She said the claim that critical race theory is not taught in the county’s schools is unpersuasive.

-“They use terms like ‘equity’ to make it sound nice but it doesn’t change what it really is,” Ms. Mavens said.
+“They use terms like ‘equity’ to make it sound nice, but it doesn’t change what it really is,” Ms. Mavens said.
 “I think it’s very disappointing to find out your taxes are going to programs and curriculum that are teaching racism and hatred on people because of their skin color.”

-However, what is happening in FCPS is what residents voted for, according to Elizabeth Schultz, who served on the school board for eight years before losing in a 2019 sweep of progressive candidates.
+Elizabeth Schultz, who served on the school board for eight years before losing in a 2019 sweep of liberal candidates, said Fairfax County voters made the choice.

 “Fundamentally, they are not being honest,” said Ms. Schultz, who has tracked school policy and spending.
 “They use a word salad of buzzwords, but it’s de facto critical race theory in the curriculum and professional development.
-Of course there isn’t a class in high school called ‘critical race theory,’ but they are feeding it into every aspect of K-12 education, it’s being deeply embedded.”
+Of course there isn’t a class in high school called ‘critical race theory,’ but they are feeding it into every aspect of K-12 education.
+It’s being deeply embedded.”

 Sign up for Daily Newsletters